ebrasha/abdal-security-headers/docs/README_Developer_en.md

 - **Telegram**: [@ProfShafiei](https://t.me/ProfShafiei)

 ## 📜 License
-This project is licensed under the GPL v3 License - see the LICENSE file for details.
+This project is licensed under the GPLv2 or later License - see the LICENSE file for details.